By Crystal Scott - Web Accessibility Engineer @ Zenyth

 Final design boards should have an accessibility layer added with your plugin of choice, mine would be the Include plugin by ebay.

-- With the layer in place the Landmarks (naming duplicates and regions appropriately) and heading levels elements should be outlined with the plugin.
+• With the layer in place the Landmarks (naming duplicates and regions appropriately).

 Ensuring Accessibility in Written Design Annotations